lucasmpcastello/.github/profile/README.md

 # 🌊 Friday seminar 🌴🏖 Seminário das Sextas 🌊

+### Jan 26 -- 15h -- Orchidea Maria Lecian -- University La Sapienza, Rome, Italy -- Some new theorems on scarred waveforms in desymmetrised PSL(2, Z) billiards and in those of its congruence subgroups

 ### Dec 1 -- 14h -- Alex Gomez -- [Delzant's theorem](https://en.wikipedia.org/wiki/Delzant's_theorem) on toric symplectic manifolds

 (Based on a Final Project at IMPA) Discovering symplectic shapes becomes clear through Delzant's work in symplectic geometry.
 His theorem helps sort and classify symplectic toric manifolds by using a special 'momentum' map that shows how these shapes fit together.
 It's like finding unique patterns called "Delzant polytopes" that match each manifold.
 This talk offers a simple crash course in symplectic geometry, focusing on explaining Delzant's Correspondence Theorem.